- Course Number:

 - Special Fee:

 Course DescriptionExplores fitness instruction and leadership in the field of aquatics.
 Incorporates principles of hydrodynamics and exercise to achieve total fitness.
-Corequisites: PE 180A, PE 180B, PE 180C, PE 180G, PE 180H, PE 180K, or instructor permission.
-Required: Current Fitness Technology Student or instructor approval.
+Prerequisites: Acceptance to the Fitness Technology Program or instructor approval and WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course